-Widespread infections early in the year weigh on Merck Q1
+Pandemic weighs on Merck in the first quarter, sales dip

-KENILWORTH, NJ (AP) — Merck’s first-quarter profit dipped 1% as people continued to put off doctor and hospital visits early this year due to the COVID-19 pandemic, and it spent more on research and production.
+Merck’s first-quarter profit dipped 1% as people continued to put off doctor and hospital visits early this year due to the COVID-19 pandemic, and it spent more on research and production.

 While it fell short of Wall Street profit expectations, Merck maintained its profit forecast for the year.